HardlyDifficult/Tutorials/Chapter1.md

 https://docs.unity3d.com/Manual/ExecutionOrder.html).

 </details>
+TODO FAQ on warnings or resharper recommendations
+- e.g. may recommend readonly here.  that will not work.
 <details><summary>What's a Vector2 and how's it differ from Vector3?</summary>

 A Vector2 is a struct which holds 2 floats: X, Y.  A Vector3 holds 3 floats: X, Y, Z.  It has an API helpful for managing positions and directions, including: